dreikanter/heatmap-builder/README.md

 # HeatmapBuilder

+> ⚠️ This library is currently in active development.
+While functional, you may encounter bugs and breaking changes.
+Use with caution in production environments.

 A Ruby gem that generates embeddable SVG heatmap visualizations with GitHub-style calendar layouts and linear progress indicators.
 Perfect for Rails applications and any project that needs to display activity data in a visual format.

 ![GitHub-style Calendar](examples/calendar_github_style.svg)